 4. When in safe mode, go to Settings and select Apps

-8. Restart into standard mode as you normally would.
-The Quick Swipe virus should be gone.
+8. Restart into standard mode.
+The Quick Swipe undefined should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.